vladimirbannikov/abstract_pharmacy/README.md

 1. Press the green "Use this template button" at the top of this github page
 2. Clone the service `git clone your-service-repo && cd your-service-repo`
-3. Give a propper name to your service and replace all the occurences of "code_architecture" string with that name (could be done via `find . -not -path "./third_party/*" -not -path ".git/*" -not -path './build_*' -type f | xargs sed -i 's/code_architecture/YOUR_SERVICE_NAME/g'`).
-4. Feel free to tweak, adjust or fully rewrite the source code of your service.
+3. Feel free to tweak, adjust or fully rewrite the source code of your service.

 ## Makefile